Back to Insights

 Luke Rajkovic

 It’s no secret that professionals everywhere dread the thought of boring meetings.
 Pointless meetings are not only a drag for everyone involved, but also a major financial burden as well; the average professional spends about 2 hours each week in pointless meetings, leading to costs of $399 billion in wasted time per year.
-Increasing meeting productivity is incredibly important not only for improving employee morale but also reducing costs that come from wasted time.
+Heading into 2026, with hybrid work now the norm and back-to-back video calls a daily reality, increasing meeting productivity is more important than ever — not only for improving employee morale but also for reducing the costs that come from wasted time.

 Have a clear agenda